g200kg/webaudio-controls/README.md

 * Install
   * The main file is `webaudio-controls.js`.
 If you want to support non-WebComponents ready browsers, webcomponents.js is also needed.
   * Use command `bower install --save g200kg/webaudio-controls`, if you use bower.
 Or download zipped file and deploy appropriately.
+  * If you want to load webaudio-controls.js directly from this GitHub page, installation is not necessary.

 * [for WebComponents polyfill] load webcomponents.js